TBD54566975/developer.tbd.website/docs/web5/learn/protocols.md

 These terms are combined in a human-readable way to define both the data schema and permissions of your app.

-To apply these concepts, lets consider if we wanted to build a basic social networking application.
+To apply these concepts, let's consider if we wanted to build a basic social networking application.
 In our social network, we want users to be able to post images with captions that can be replied to, as well as messages with replies.
 This application has a data design of two key objects: images and messages.
 Images have caption and reply properties, while messages just have a replies property.

 Now let’s imagine how we’d construct the permissions for such an app.
 We want all users to be able to post images and messages, but we have a few constraints on the other properties: